 Inducement Grants are issued as a retention tool in conjunction with certain acquisitions.
-During the year ended December 31, 2022, the Company granted \$9.3 million (65,125 shares) in restricted stock under the Incentive Plan in conjunction with its 2022 acquisitions of Cornerstone Macro and Stamford Partners.
+During 2022, the Company granted \$9.3 million (65,125 shares) in restricted stock under the Incentive Plan in conjunction with its acquisitions of Cornerstone Macro and Stamford Partners.
 These restricted shares are subject to graded vesting, and employees must fulfill service requirements in exchange for the rights to the restricted shares.
 Compensation expense is amortized on a straight-line basis over the requisite service period, generally three to four years.
 Employees forfeit unvested shares upon termination of employment and a reversal of compensation expense is recorded.

 Annually, the Company grants stock to its non-employee directors.
-The stock-based compensation paid to non-employee directors is fully expensed on the grant date and included within outside services expense on the consolidated statements of operations.
+The stock-based compensation paid to nonemployee directors is fully expensed on the grant date and included within outside services expense on the consolidated statements of operations.